 POS integration for POS Vendors

-If you’re a POS vendor, there are some simple steps you’ll need to undertake if you want to integrate your system with Verifone EFTPOS devices on the Paymark and Verifone payment networks.
+If you’re a POS vendor, there are some simple steps you’ll need to undertake if you want to integrate your system with Verifone EFTPOS devices on the Worldline and Verifone payment networks.

 Point of sale vendors need to be proactive in integrating their products with EFTPOS terminals.
 That means doing the work to get POS systems integrated and then reaching out to EFTPOS NZ for accreditation if you think you’ve achieved this.
 If you meet our standards and become accredited, you can be part of our POS Partners page, which helps merchants find accredited POS vendors.